Bartini Beriev VVA-14: Operational history

 After extensive research, including the development of the small prototype Be-1 wing in ground effect aircraft, the first VVA-14 prototype was completed in 1972.
 Its first flight was from a conventional runway on 4 September 1972.

+Due to the project's secrecy, the aircraft was painted in a civilian registration & an Aeroflot paint scheme to avoid being thought as a military aircraft.

 In 1974, inflatable pontoons were installed, though their operation caused many problems.
 Flotation and water taxi tests followed, culminating in the start of flight testing of the amphibious aircraft on 11 June 1975.

 The inflatable pontoons were later replaced by rigid pontoons, while the fuselage was lengthened and the starting engines added.
 This incarnation was given the designation 14M1P.
 The bureau supplying the intended battery of 12 RD-36-35PR lift engines did not deliver, and this made VTOL testing impossible.

 After Bartini's death in 1974, the project slowed and eventually drew to a close, the aircraft having conducted 107 flights, with a total flight time of 103 hours.
-The only remaining VVA-14, No. 19172, was retired to the Soviet Central Air Force Museum, Moscow in 1987.
-As a result of uncertain accidents during the shipping to museum, the aircraft received some damage, but these damages were not repaired afterwards.
-The aircraft still resides at the museum in a dismantled state, where it carries the designations "10687" and "Aeroflot".
+The only remaining VVA-14, No. 1972, was retired and sent to the Soviet Central Air Force Museum in 1987.
+As a result of accidents during shipping, the aircraft was damaged, which was not repaired afterwards.
+The aircraft still resides at the museum in a dismantled state, where it still carries the Soviet registration number CCCP-10687 and the Aeroflot markings still remain as of today.